Table of contents

 7 Type test

-703. Type testing shall be implemented in conditions corresponding to design basis operating conditions using testing parameters by which the valve’s conformity can be unambiguously demonstrated based on the test results.
-This requirement specifically concerns design solutions whose conformity cannot be reliably verified by analytical methods.
+703. Type testing shall be implemented in conditions corresponding to the design basis operational, transient and accident situations using such testing parameters by which the valve’s conformity can be unambiguously demonstrated based on the test results.
+This requirement specifically concerns such performance which cannot be reliably verified by calculations or operating experiences.
+[2020-01-20]

-706. When a type test is conducted on a valve subject to approval the licensee shall apply for the approval of the type test plan before the type test is conducted and submit the type test result report for information before the valve’s installation.
+706. When a type test is conducted on the valve in connection with procurement, a type test plan shall be prepared to describe the test arrangements and conditions, to set the acceptability criteria for the results and to present the control scope of STUK or an AIO.
+The licensee shall apply for approval for the type test plan before the type test is conducted and submit the type test results report for information before the valve is installed.
+[2020-01-20]

 805. The manufacturer shall identify the non-conformances detected in manufacturing, establish their causes, assess their importance and carry out corrective actions.
-The licensee shall apply for approval from STUK or an authorised inspection body for any non-conformances remaining in the valve that are significant in terms of operability.
-Requirements related to the management of non-conformances are provided in Guides YVL A.3 and YVL A.5.
+The licensee shall apply for approval from STUK or an AIO for any non-conformances remaining in the valve that are significant in terms of operability.
+Requirements related to the management of nonconformances are provided in Guides YVL A.3 ”Leadership and management for safety” and YVL A.5 ”Construction and commissioning of a nuclear facility”.
+[2020-01-20]

 806. For the manufacturing documentation, the manufacturer shall compile testing, inspection and oversight records that comply with the approved construction plan and were drawn up during manufacturing.
-Inspection documents for construction materials and welding filler materials, qualification certificates of personnel, the non-conformance reports as well as other records drawn up during manufacture, control of manufacturing, and testing shall be attached to the manufacturing documentation.
+Inspection documents for construction materials and welding filler materials, qualification certificates of personnel, the non-conformance reports as well as other records drawn up during control of manufacturing and qualification shall be attached to the manufacturing documentation.
+[2020-01-20]

 9 Construction inspection

-903. When making a construction inspection, an inspector of STUK or an authorised inspection body shall have access to an approved construction plan, possible modification documents and the related decisions of approval.
+903. When making a construction inspection, an inspector of STUK or an AIO shall have access to an approved construction plan, possible modification documents and the related decisions of approval.
 Construction plan reference documents not included in the construction plan shall also be presented on request.
+[2020-01-20]

 905. At the construction inspection, the licensee shall present